Icenfier/Pykep-ARP/log.md

 ### Fri, 5 hrs
 - AM: sorting out and updating markdown files
 - PM: a few minor changes in arp and space_util

+## Week 5, 15/07
+### Mon,
+- AM: combining and deleting unnecesary functions
+- PM: formatting plot

+### Tues,
+- AM: creating option for nearest neighbour by energy
+- PM: adding to plot_solution to allow input of previously calculated solutions
+-     changing a bunch of stuff in optimization functions so that maneuvers can be returned
+-     plot_solution can now either plot pre-existing solutions, or calculate solutions itself given an asteroid sequence

+### Wed,
+-

+### Thurs,
+- AM:
+- PM:

+### Fri,
+- AM:
+- PM: